meta-llama/llama-models/models/llama3_1/MODEL_CARD.md

 Our attack automation study focused on evaluating the capabilities of LLMs when used as autonomous agents in cyber offensive operations, specifically in the context of ransomware attacks.
 This evaluation was distinct from previous studies that considered LLMs as interactive assistants.
 The primary objective was to assess whether these models could effectively function as independent agents in executing complex cyber-attacks without human intervention.

-Our study of Llama-3.1-405B’s social engineering uplift for cyber attackers was conducted to assess the effectiveness of AI models in aiding cyber threat actors in spear phishing campaigns.
+Our study of Llama 3.1 405B’s social engineering uplift for cyber attackers was conducted to assess the effectiveness of AI models in aiding cyber threat actors in spear phishing campaigns.
 Please read our Llama 3.1 Cyber security whitepaper to learn more.

 ### Community